socrata/datasync/guides/setup-standard-job.md

 </div>

-**Control File Configuration (needed for replace via FTP or HTTP)** When using replace via FTP or HTTP you must supply or generate a control file.
+**Control File Configuration (needed for replace via FTP or HTTP)**

+When using replace via FTP or HTTP you must supply or generate a control file.
 In many cases simply clicking the 'Generate/Edit' and using the default configuration will be sufficient for the job to run successfully.
 Do not click 'Generate/Edit' if you want to use a Control file that is saved as a file, instead click 'Browse...' and select the file.
 The cases where you will need to modify the Control file content include, but are not limited to:

 * If your CSV contains date/time data in a format other than: [ISO8601](http://en.wikipedia.org/wiki/ISO_8601), MM/dd/yyyy, MM/dd/yy, or dd-MMM-yyyy (e.g. "2014-04-22", "2014-04-22T05:44:38", "04/22/2014", "4/22/2014", "4/22/14", and "22-Apr-2014" would all be fine).
-* Dataset has a Location column that will be populated from existing columns (e.g. address, city, state, zipcode)
+* The Socrata dataset has a Location column that will be populated from existing columns (e.g. address, city, state, zipcode)
-* Dataset has a Location column and you are <strong>not</strong> using Socrata's geocoding (you provide latitude/longitude in CSV/TSV file)
+* The Socrata dataset has a Location column and you are <strong>not</strong> using Socrata's geocoding (you provide latitude/longitude in CSV/TSV file)
 * If you wish to set the timezone of the dates being imported